Canon M50 vs XC10

 |15.||Canon G1 X Mark II||Y||stereo / mono||-||-||mini||2.0||Y||Y||-|

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the XC10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XC10 was succeeded by the Canon XC15.
+Both the M50 and the XC10 have been discontinued, but can regularly be found used on eBay.
+The XC10 was replaced by the Canon XC15, while the M50 was followed by the Canon M50 Mark II.
 Further information on the features and operation of the M50 and XC10 can be found, respectively, in the Canon M50 Manual (free pdf) or the online Canon XC10 Manual.

 So what is the bottom line?
 Is the Canon M50 better than the Canon XC10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.